 YOU MUST REMOVE TRANSPORT CLIPS BEFORE EXTENDING AWNING

-Do not transport RV with Awning Pro-Tech covers installed, unless using “Transport Clips.”
+DO NOT transport RV with Awning Pro-Tech covers installed unless using the “Transport Clips.”
 If using “Transport Clips,” remember to remove them before extending your patio, slide-out, or window awning.

 Do you ship outside the Continental United States?